NB: SERIOUS & GENUINE ENQUIRIES ONLY PLEASE!

-This is a one-off commissioned piece, for his client JW Gwyn Esq , of 8 Netherhall Gardens, Hampstead, London NW3, c1910.
+This is a one-off commissioned piece, a music cabinet, for his client JW Gwyn Esq , of 8 Netherhall Gardens, Hampstead, London NW3, c1910.

 The original plan drawing on linen, signed and dated July 14th 1910, is held in the Drawings Collection of the Royal Institute of British Architects , now held at the Victoria & Albert Museum in London; RIBA catalogue ref: SB114/VOY(1-2)

 Door furniture by Bainbridge Reynolds as specified in the original drawing.

 Shelved interior and fully boarded finished (mahogany) back; the whole on typical chamfered octagonal legs;

 a keynote quality detail seen in many of Voysey’s designs.